 To test knowledge and understanding relating to complications in childbirth and associated

-pharmacology, as well as the critical analysis and application of research evidence.
+Pharmacology, as well as application of research evidence.
+90%

 |This module focuses on the challenges to the midwife’s sphere of practice, as part of the multidisciplinary team, in providing maternal and neonatal care during the childbearing continuum.
 The module examines possible deviations from normal midwifery care, including assessing the likelihood of such deviations; this allows the student to prepare for & recognise the onset of pathological occurrences.
 The module will explore the midwifery management and care of women and neonates with pathological conditions and the midwife’s role as part of the midwifery team, making management decisions.
 The module also examines therapeutic interventions encountered in midwifery and the rationale for their use reflecting current research findings.